-How are today’s college students choosing majors?
+How are today’s college students choosing a college major?
 While many students choose a major to prepare for a specific career, others enter college interested in exploring disciplines that excite them without regard to job prospects.

 The Career Driven Student